zubinchopra/portaldocs/portal-sdk/templates/portalfx-parts-overview.md

 To register a part with the gallery, you need to add the `PartGalleryInfo` tag inside the `<Part>` or `<CustomPart>` tag, as in the file located at `<dir>\Client/V1/Parts/TileGallery/TileGallery.pdl` and in the following code.

-   gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V1/Parts/TileGallery/TileGallery.pdl", "section": "parts#PartGalleryDocsPDL"}
+   {"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V1/Parts/TileGallery/TileGallery.pdl", "section": "parts#PartGalleryDocsPDL"}

 The **Title**, **Category**, and **Thumbnail** parts are reasonably intuitive.